-Just three ingredients: pineapple chunks, vanilla yogurt, and ice.
+Just 3 ingredients: pineapple chunks, vanilla yogurt, and ice.
 Quick and yummy!

 Turn your lemonade pink with fresh, ripe strawberries.

 You can use regular, decaffeinated, or herbal tea.
-Let it steep for five to seven minutes.
+Let it steep for 5 to 7 minutes.

 You can buy ready-made raspberry mustard, but you won’t find the depth of flavor you get when you mix your own.